ginpei/jquery.distanceFrom.js/README.md

 # jQuery.distanceFrom

-Get distance from anothor element.
+Get distance from an othor element.

 See also:

 * [Pythagorean theorem - Wikipedia, the free encyclopedia](http://en.wikipedia.org/wiki/Pythagorean_theorem)

+(You should mind performance to use.)

 ## Usage